Special Features of the Intensive Language and Culture Program

 Students in the Intensive Language and Culture Program are able to take up to 7 credits of non-ESL classes.
 This means that you can begin work on your degree while you study ESL!
 You are also welcome to study ESL only.

-Please click below for the schedules for that Monday.
+Please click below for the schedules for that Wednesday and Thursday.